cardano-foundation/cf-cardano-ballot/README.md

 On start up of the app, you can verify if the right profile has been used, there should be a message related to that at the beginning.

 ## Repository Structure
-- backend-services - contains JAVA backend services
+- backend-services - contains various backend services
 - ui - contains React.JS frontend code apps to cast votes / display voting results